The Effects Of Human Activities On Local Climate And Weather

 2) Urban And Metropolitan Development

 The development of metropolitan and large urban areas inevitably means the construction of concrete buildings, pavements, and asphalt roads.
-These structures fundamentally change the atmospheric conditions of the atmosphere, especially influencing temperatures.
+These structures fundamentally change local atmospheric conditions, especially influencing temperatures.

-The heat produced by transportation, a lack of vegetation, as well as the release of carbon dioxide and other greenhouse gases into the atmosphere all contributes to higher temperatures throughout the city.
+The heat produced by transportation, a lack of vegetation, as well as the release of carbon dioxide and other greenhouse gases into the atmosphere all contribute to higher temperatures throughout the city.

 The presence of tall buildings also inhibits airflow through the area (a phenomenon called the Urban Canyon Effect), which further contributes to the heat buildup.

-The combination of all the above-mentioned factors creates a microclimate known as The Urban Heat Island.
-To find out more, you can read the whole in-depth article about The Urban Heat Island, how it is formed, and its effects in this article
+The combination of all the above-mentioned factors creates a microclimate known as the Urban Heat Island.
+To find out more, you can read the in-depth article about the Urban Heat Island, how it forms, and its effects in this article.

 3) Effects Of Carbon Dioxide And Other Greenhouse Gases